 While the existence and uniqueness theory for stationary distributions of the two-dimen\-sional incompressible Navier-Stokes equation with Brownian forcing on a two-dimensional square or thin torus is by now a fairly mature subject, see for instance \cite{HairMatt06}, \cite{HairMatt11}, \cite{KuksShir12}, the nature of the stationary measures, which typically are irreversible in the cases of interest, remains poorly understood.
 When an inviscid limit with a proper balancing of forces is considered, little information is known about the limit behavior, see \cite{GlatSverVico15}, \cite{Kuks08}, and Chapter 5 of \cite{KuksShir12}.
 These features persist when finite dimensional evolutions corresponding to Galerkin-Navier-Stokes are instead considered.
 For instance, the known lower bounds on the expectation of the energy are presently blind to the inviscid limit procedure, and the expected trend that under suitable forcings, in the inviscid limit, the stationary distributions condense on the low Fourier modes, is poorly understood, see \cite{BeckCoopLordSpil20}, \cite{BoucSimo09}, (4.2) in \cite{LinkHohmEckh20}, \cite{Naza11} on p.~127.

-Gaussian measure has been instrumental in several aspects of related research.
-It has been a building block for invariant measures corresponding to very specific forcings and the construction of generalized solutions, see \cite{DaprDebu02}, and \cite{HairRosa24} for more recent developments.
+Gaussian measure has been instrumental in several aspects of related research topics.
+It has been a building block for invariant measures corresponding to very specific forcings, and for the construction of generalized solutions, see \cite{DaprDebu02}, and \cite{HairRosa24} for more recent developments.
 Also, in a large dimension (and deviation) perspective, it has highlighted a condensation mechanism on low modes in the context of constrained enstrophy and energy regimes, see Section 3.1 of \cite{BoucCorv10}.
-Here, and in the companion article \cite{SzniWidm26a}, Gaussian measure plays a leading role as well.
+In the companion article \cite{SzniWidm26a}, Gaussian measure plays a leading role as well.
 We use it as a tool to devise the drift and diffusion matrix of a diffusion process in a two-dimensional cone.
-In the companion article \cite{SzniWidm26a} we establish well-posedness, uniqueness of the stationary measure, as well as certain condensation bounds for this stationary measure.
-In the present work we show that this two-dimensional process is the inviscid limit of the law of the ``enstrophy-energy'' process of a stationary $N$-dimensional Galerkin-Navier-Stokes type evolution with Brownian forcing and random stirring (of arbitrarily small strength, and which plays a regularization role).
-With the help of the condensation bound that we prove in the companion article \cite{SzniWidm26a}, we deduce an {\it inviscid condensation bound}, which for instance highlights a ``transfer to low modes'' in the case of suitable forcings.
+We then establish well-posedness, uniqueness of the stationary measure, as well as certain remarkable condensation bounds for this stationary measure.
+In the present work, as a ``proof of concept'', to highlight the role of the above two-dimensional process, we show that it is the inviscid limit of the law of the ``enstrophy-energy'' process of a stationary $N$-dimensional Galerkin-Navier-Stokes type evolution with Brownian forcing and random stirring (of arbitrarily small strength, and that plays the role of a regularization).
+With the help of the condensation bound that we prove in \cite{SzniWidm26a}, we deduce an {\it inviscid condensation bound}, which for instance highlights a ``transfer to low modes'' in the case of suitable forcings.

 We will now discuss the results in more detail.

 We refer to Section 1 for precise assumptions.
 We consider $\IR^N$ with $N = 2n$, $n \ge 4$, as well as two quadratic forms $|x|^2 = \Sigma_\ell \, x_\ell^2$ and $|x|^2_{-1} = \Sigma_\ell \, x_\ell^2 / \lambda_\ell$, where $\lambda_{2i} = \lambda_{2i - 1}$ (denoted by $\mu_i$), $1 \le i \le n$, is increasing and $\mu_1 = 1$.
 The first quadratic form corresponds to (twice) the enstrophy and the second quadratic form to (twice) the enstrophy in the Galerkin perspective explained in Remark \ref{rem1.1}.
 We also have a Gaussian measure $\mu$ on $\IR^N$ under which the coordinate functions $x_\ell$, $1\le \ell \le N$, are independent centered Gaussian variables with variance equal to $a/2$, with $a > 0$.